Water resources: Surface water

-Surface water is water in a river, lake or fresh water wetland.
-Surface water is naturally replenished by precipitation and naturally lost through discharge to the oceans, evaporation, evapotranspiration and groundwater recharge.
+Surface water refers to water that is found on the surface of the Earth.
+This includes but not limited to river, lake, ponds or fresh water wetland.
+Surface water is naturally replenished by precipitation, and naturally lost through discharge to the oceans, evaporation, evapotranspiration, drought, climate change, population growth, deforestation, land degradation, and groundwater recharge.
 The only natural input to any surface water system is precipitation within its watershed.
 The total quantity of water in that system at any given time is also dependent on many other factors.
 These factors include storage capacity in lakes, wetlands and artificial reservoirs, the permeability of the soil beneath these storage bodies, the runoff characteristics of the land in the watershed, the timing of the precipitation and local evaporation rates.
+Furthermore, other human factors such as temperature, climate change, topography, Vegetation cover, windspeed, relative humidity, and solar radiation has an effect on water loss.
 All of these factors also affect the proportions of water loss.

-Humans often increase storage capacity by constructing reservoirs and decrease it by draining wetlands.
+Humans often increase storage capacity by constructing reservoirs, rainwater harvesting systems, Managed Aquifier Recharge (MAR), Watershed Conservation, Construction of retention, and detention basins, floodplain restoration, creation of artificial rains; and decrease it by draining wetlands, land reclamation, urbanisation, river channelisation, over-abstraction of water, sedimentation by deforestation and poor reservoir management.
 Humans often increase runoff quantities and velocities by paving areas and channelizing the stream flow.

 Natural surface water can be augmented by importing surface water from another watershed through a canal or pipeline.
+Other methods also includes rain harvesting, construction of dams and reservoirs, desalination, cloud seeding, and artificial recharge.

-Brazil is estimated to have the largest supply of fresh water in the world, followed by Russia and Canada.
+Brazil is estimated to have the largest supply of fresh water in the world with 5,661 billion m³/year followed by Russia, and Canada, with about 4,312 billion m³/year and 2,850 billion m³/year respectively according to rècent World Bank summaries.
+However, this is renewable freshwater and not freshwater physically stored in lakes,groundwater or glaciers.